rhel-labs/learn-katacoda/unixisms/intro.md

 New users coming from a different operating system can be confused by certain quirks that are common across Unix-based operating systems.
 Being exposed to these ahead of time means that you are less likely to have to discover them through time-consuming troubleshooting sessions, and some commands used in this lab will prove to be useful tools in your system administration toolbox.

 # Goal:
-After completing this scenario, users will be aware of a few conventions that often trip Unix beginners.
+After completing this scenario, users will be aware of a few conventions that often trip up Unix beginners.

 # Concepts included in this scenario:
 * Accessing documentation using `man`